ni/install-systemlink-enterprise/release-notes/2023-10/README.md

     - Configure `global.mongodb.install` to `false`.
     - Provide the connection string in `global.mongodb.connection_string`.

-### MongoDB connection string global value override.
+### MongoDB connection string global value override

 You can specify the username and password in the global (`mongodb+srv://user:pass@host/<database>`) `<database>` will be replaced during per-service Helm install/upgrade.
 This forces SystemLink Enterprise to use the same username and password for all databases hosted in your MongoDB instance.